hassio-addons/addon-bookstack/README.md

 ## We have got some Home Assistant add-ons for you

-Want some more functionality to your Home Assistant Home Assistant instance?
+Want some more functionality to your Home Assistant instance?

 We have created multiple add-ons for Home Assistant.
 For a full list, check out our [GitHub Repository][repository].